asterics/AsTeRICS/Documentation/docs/get-involved/Contribute.md

 ## Issue / Bug Report

-If you find a big or would like to suggest a feature, please go to the issue tracking page of the respective repository.
+If you find a bug or would like to suggest a feature, please go to the issue tracking page of the respective repository.

 Please use the following issue tracker, regarding